 ** Plus international travel taxes which vary.

 It is an unfortunate fact that securing the award points seats can be difficult due to the inventory controls imposed by ALL the airlines.
 To combat this reality, the Mileage Exchange staff commits to pursuing the release of award inventory that may involve weeks of efforts checking with the various programs for seats being released by the inventory control departments.
 However, many times the seats will just not be made available.
-Even though many times seats will be released into the Business Class inventory, it does not occur until it is close to the actual departure date (i.e. this is the STATED policy of Lufthansa which offers a nice First Class product).
+Even though many times seats will be released into the First Class inventory, it does not occur until it is close to the actual departure date (i.e. this is the STATED policy of Lufthansa which offers a nice First Class product).
 It is understandable that many travelers want to have their plans locked down ASAP with secured itinerary confirmations.

 Consolidators purchase tickets directly from the airlines at specially negotiated rates, and then resell them to travel agents and brokers for prices lower than published fares.
 The the best discounts on international tickets for First and Business Class travel.